shakacode/rescript-logger/README.md

 }
 ```

+In the console, entries appear in the following form: `ModuleName::Action`, where `ModuleName` is value of `__MODULE__` variable.
+Keep that in mind, when read log for annotated components in sub-modules.

-These entries are logged on the `debug` level so none of those will appear in production builds.
+Also, these entries are logged on the `debug` level so none of those will appear in production builds.

 ### Custom loggers
 Default logger served with `bs-log` simply prints data to browser console but you can replace it with your own implementation.